 He enjoys teaching, sharing integral yoga, making videos and designing software.

 As a child, she was an academically bright student involved in many extra-curriculars.
 Inwardly, she was alone with a rich inner life.
 She would write poetry, spend hours sitting alone, listen to the sound of the rain, explore inner realms and dance.
 It was clear that she was interested in the phenomenon of human psychology and inner life.
 Further, at 6 she began to be aware of the world around her.
 She would look outside the car and wonder why is it that she is in a car whereas some others are begging.
-Thus, at 6, she decided not to take up a normal job but to do something for the society.
+Thus, at 6, she decided not to take up a normal job but to do something for society.

 However, soon, the reality began to hit her.
 The limitations of the education system & scientific paradigm became clearer.
 Degree in social policy felt like a band-aid solution.
 She could see something is fundamentally off.
 Her first conclusion was that it is the economic system that is the unquestioned elephant in the room.
-Soon, she realised that at the basis of the current economic system is human psychology.
+Soon, she realised that the basis of the current economic system is human psychology.

 Her degree in psychology at LSR did not equal to a profound and deep understanding of life and human psychology.
-Thus, in 2015, she came to Pondicherry to study Integral Psychology at Indian Psychology Institute (IPI).
+Thus, in 2015, she came to Pondicherry to study Integral Psychology at the Indian Psychology Institute (IPI).
 At IPI, finally, she began to receive answers to the questions she was seeking.
 She realised that things that bothered her are symptoms of the human consciousness undergoing evolution; that the solution lies in connecting to the inner self, and use it as a basis of contributing in the world.

 After spending a year in Pondicherry, she came to Auroville.
 For her, coming to Pondicherry was like coming home and coming to Auroville was like finding her true workplace.